Updated on 16 June 2021. Estimated reading time: over 12 minutes

 First of all, who is Schrems?

 Maximilian Schrems is an Austrian jurist and privacy activist born in 1987.
-He is the founder of a non-profit organization named noyb (none of your business).
+He founded a non-profit organization named noyb (none of your business).

-In July 2020, he obtained from the Court of Justice of the European Union (CJEU) the invalidation of the US-EU Privacy Shield agreement.
+In July 2020, he obtained the invalidation of the US-EU Privacy Shield agreement from the Court of Justice of the European Union (CJEU).
 The ruling is known as Schrems II.

 This former framework organized the transfer of personal data from the European Economic Area (EEA) to the United States to support transatlantic commerce.

-It provided a mechanism to comply with data protection laws on both sides of the ocean.
+It provided a mechanism to comply with data protection laws on both ocean sides.

 In other words, the Privacy shield is dead as of 16 July 2020.